 Most people only submit one entry, but you are welcome to submit more than one entry under your name or if you like you can use stage names.
 We once had Dobby the House Elf submit an entry.
 Only condition is each entry requires an entry fee (See below).

-Due Date: Entries are due by 11:59pm on Wednesday May 18, 2016 your local time.
-This means you can take into account the first two weekends of some films box office, and it means you can go see some of the early releases before you finish your entry (if you want).
+Due Date: Entries are due by 11:59pm on Wednesday May 15, 2019 your local time.
+This means you can take into account the first few weekends of some films box office, and it means you can go see some of the early releases before you finish your entry (if you want).

 Info about Entry Fee: